Working at AISD

 Teachers at the school are expected and encouraged to stay current with trends in education as well as to grow as professionals through their daily interactions with peers, ongoing professional reading and attendance at workshops, conferences, and courses.
 In doing so, they model for their students the behaviors they want them to emulate.

 In order to facilitate a culture of professional growth and improvement, AISD is committed to funding relevant and appropriate professional development opportunities for its staff.
 While we serve as each other’s best and most immediate professional resources, we also realize that there is a need to supplement daily activities and interactions.
 Therefore, the school has established a funding mechanism for teachers, which assists individual staff members in fulfilling their professional responsibilities.
 AISD intends to provide individuals with the means to leave the school more skillful, knowledgeable and efficacious educators than when they arrived.

 In order to continue to develop AISD as a “learning organization" and a “true community of leaders/learners," Professional development opportunities and responsibilities will be shared by individuals, divisions of the school, and the school as a whole.
 Faculty and the divisional administrators will be able to determine their needs and be guaranteed that they can act accordingly.
 Faculty members will be actively encouraged to use their funding to continue to grow and develop as professionals.
 The Professional Development Committee will continue to interpret the needs of the school and make decisions of a global nature.

-- *Bold indicates highest starting salary at time of hire.
+*Bold indicates highest starting salary at the time of hire.

-If you are interested in joining out team at AISD, please send the documentation listed below to: email@example.com
+If you are interested in joining our team at AISD, please send the documentation listed below to email@example.com

 - A cover letter (approximately one page) stating the position(s) of interest and a brief explanation of what makes you an excellent educator and fit for AISD.